jonesn/scorpion/doc/intro.md

 ---

-### Signal Processing
+### Other Applications

+ - GPS
+ - Robotics
+ - Neural Networks
+ - Markov Chains (Probability Vectors)
+ - Image Compression
-The field of signal analysis gives one massively useful tools for encoding, analyzing, and manipulating “signals” that can be audio, images, video, or things like x-rays and light refracting through a crystal.
+ - The field of signal analysis gives one massively useful tools for encoding, analyzing, and manipulating “signals” that can be audio, images, video, or things like x-rays and light refracting through a crystal.

 ---